 Group Center Network of Informal Communication

-The diagram shows that the groups 1, 2 and 3 occupy nodal and sub nodal positions for transmitting the communication.
-The relationship between a group center and the member-levels is fairly well identified.
+The diagram shows that groups 1, 2, and 3 occupy nodal and sub-nodal positions for transmitting the communication.
+The relationship between a group center and the member levels is fairly well identified.

 Related Content of Types of Communication:

 - Effective Written Communication and Principles of Effective Writing